equinor/res2df/docs/introduction.rst

 ^^^^^^^^^^^

 Extracts saturation functions (SWOF, SGOF, etc) from the deck and merges into one DataFrame.
+Can write back to Eclipse include files.

 ``equil``
 ^^^^^^^^^

-Extracts the information in the `EQUIL` table in the input deck.
+Extracts the information in the `EQUIL` table, `RSVD` and `RVVD` in the input deck.
+Can write back to Eclipse include files.

 ``compdat``
 ^^^^^^^^^^^